50 States of Brunch

 Philadelphia: Wm.
 Mulherin's Sons

 A rustic Italian restaurant, Wm.
 Mulherin’s Sons serves weekend fare that includes Eggs on a Volcano (a take on Israeli shakshouka), family-style Steak and Eggs, and a sweet-and-savory doughnut sandwich.
-Chef Chris Painter added the doughnut to the menu as an homage to breakfasts of his youth, hoping it would have the additional benefit of helping to cure guests’ hangovers.
+The doughnut was added to the menu as an homage to breakfasts of one’s youth, with the hopes it would have the additional benefit of helping to cure guests’ hangovers.
 A hybrid of two morning classics, the dish piles smoked ham, fried eggs and Fontina cheese between halves of a squishy, freshly baked glazed doughnut, all served beside fried potatoes and caramelized onions.

 Go to: Wm.
 Mulherin's Sons